osman-developer/myRestaurant/README.md

 # myRestaurant
-Manage your list by adding, updating and deleting your favorite restaurants. this application is written in android java with sqlite database.
+Manage your list by adding, updating and deleting your favorite restaurants. this application is written in androidjava with sqlite database.